teelahti/hpstr-jekyll-theme/_posts/2013-03-12-techdays-2013-signalr.md

 ### Demo 1: Broadcasted HTML canvas drawing

-First demo’s objective was to demonstrate what it takes to transform a simple drawing canvas to be collective: everyone can draw on the same canvas as all actions are broadcasted to all participants.
+First demo’s objective was to demonstrate what it takes to transform a simple drawing canvas to be collaborative: everyone can draw on the same canvas as all actions are broadcasted to all participants.
 More detailed explanation and [sources are at GitHub](https://github.com/teelahti/TD2013SignalRReplication).
 The fun part (for me) in this demo was, that I spent hours on “good enough” canvas drawing